Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The schema '{json path}' is considered an object but without a 'type:object', please add the missing 'type:object'.

-**Description**: The rule is to ensure that any 'object' type schema must be defined with "type":"object" explicitly.
-Without "type" definition indicates the schema can be any type.
-Especially, a schema with keyword 'properties' or ‘addtionalProperties’ requires definition of "type":"object".
+**Description**: The rule should apply to any schema with "properties" or "additionalProperties".
+It is to ensure a schema with "properties" or "additionalProperties" must have explicit "type:object" statement, which means a schema is an object.

 **CreatedAt**: May 24, 2021

 **LastModifiedAt**: May 24, 2021

-**Why this rule is important**: It's used to differentiate free-form object and any type , as the SDK track1 doesn’t make a difference between the two syntax.
+**Why this rule is important**: The semantics of with and without "type:object" are different.
+With “type:object” means “it has to be an object”.
+Without “type: object” means “it could be any type”.
+Azure SDK Track 2 generator will honor the difference, and generate different SDK codes.
 A free-form object would like:
 ```json
 "foo": {